Skip to content

 2. Divide into small balls and roll into thin circles.

-3. Cook on a hot griddle until both sides are lightly browned.
+3. Cook on a hot griddle (tawa) until both sides are lightly browned.

 Whole Wheat Naan Recipe: